-- 1. MS1 MSTP students (1st year in the MSTP) are required to take GBS core courses 707 and 708 but do not take GBS 709 in Fall term.
+1. MS1 MSTP students (1st year in the MSTP) are not required to take GBS core courses 707, 708, or 709 in Fall term.
+Instead they take MSTP 793 (Basic Science Research Forum), which substitutes for 707, 708, and 709 and is listed as a SOM course.
 They do not take any GBS courses in the Spring of their MS1 Year.
 They are exempt from any other theme-specific courses taught in the Fall of the GS1 year.
+These include:

-These include: - BSB: GBS 780 (BSB Lab Methods) - CB/CMDB: GBS 710 (Cell Signaling) - Genetics: GBS 724 (Principles of Genetic Inherited Diseases) - Immunology: GBS 740 (Intro to Immunology) - Microbiology: GBS 768 (Communicating Science) - Neuroscience: GBS 730 (Intro to Neurobiology); GBS 731 (Principles of Cell Neuro) - PBMM: GBS 704 (Intro to Experimental Medicine) - All themes: any required seminars or journal clubs - The MSTP students do all rotations during the summer months (see below) - 2.
-MS2 MSTP students will choose a theme-specific curriculum track in the late Fall of their 2nd year in the MSTP (i.e. their 2nd year in medical school).
-The theme-specific curriculum track choice deadline is typically November 1.
+- BSB: GBS 780 (BSB Lab Methods); GBSC 701 (Grad Student Research Meeting) - CB/CMDB: GBS 710 (Cell Signaling) - Genetics: GBS 724 (Principles of Genetic Inherited Diseases) - Immunology: GBS 740A (Intro to Immunology) - Microbiology: GBS 748 (Fundamentals of Micro) - Neuroscience: GBS 730 (Intro to Neurobiology); GBS 731 (Principles of Cell Neuro) - PBMM: GBS 704 (Intro to Experimental Medicine) - All themes: any required seminars, journal clubs, or lab rotations - The MSTP students do all rotations during the summer months (see below)

+2. MS2 MSTP students will choose a theme-specific curriculum track by November 1 of their 2nd year in the MSTP (i.e. their 2nd year in medical school).
 They commence with their theme-specific coursework in spring of their MS2 year (see #3 below).
 An e-mail will be sent in November to the theme managers notifying them of those MSTP students who have chosen their theme-based curriculum track.
+MSTP students take the normal theme-specific spring courses in the Spring of their MS2 year (which corresponds to the spring of the GS1 year for other graduate students) with the following exceptions.
+They are exempt from: